 The Senate Bill received three committees of reference.
 The bill is referred to the Senate Environment and Natural Resources Committee, Senate Appropriations Committee on Agriculture, Environment and General Government, and Senate Fiscal Policy.
 The bill passed the Senate Environment and Natural Resources Committee with two amendments and is now a Committee Substitute.
-Committee Substitute for Senate Bill 164 passed the second committee of reference Senate Appropriation Committee on Agriculture, Environment and General Government on March 18 th unanimously.
-The bill passed the Senate Fiscal Policy Committee 18-0 on March 27 th.
-The Senate bill passed on the Senate floor with one amendment 37-0 on April 3 rd .
+Committee Substitute for Senate Bill 164 passed the second committee of reference Senate Appropriation Committee on Agriculture, Environment and General Government on March 18th unanimously.
+The bill passed the Senate Fiscal Policy Committee 18-0 on March 27th.
+The Senate bill passed on the Senate floor with one amendment 37-0 on April 3rd.
 MIA supports this bill in its current form.
-The bill is now in House Messages.
+The bill is now Engrossed.

 The House Bill is referred to the House Natural Resources and Disasters Subcommittee, House Criminal Justice Subcommittee and House State Affairs Committee.
 The bill passed its first committee, House Natural Resources and Disasters Subcommittee 18-1 and MIA waived in support of the bill in committee.
-The bill passed its second committee of reference on April 1 st in House Criminal Justice Subcommittee with one amendment 15-0.
+The bill passed its second committee of reference on April 1st in House Criminal Justice Subcommittee with one amendment 15-0.
 CS/HB 1149 has one committee stop left, House State Affairs Committee.
-The bill passed the State Affairs on April 17 th with a vote of 22-1.
+The bill was not on the State Affairs Committee this week.
+The next State Affairs Committee meeting is scheduled for April 16th.
 MIA supports this bill.
-The bill is ready to be heard on the House floor.